-The Check-Run switch is located on the underside of the YB Chassis Module (note drawing on right) and can be used to stop the control in its firing sequence at any time in the burner sequence.
+The Check-Run switch is located on the underside of the YB Chassis Module (note drawing Fig. 29) and can be used to stop the control in its firing sequence at any time in the burner sequence.
 It is designed to aid in set-up, start-up and check-out of the burner and its associated interlocks.

-Following are the modes of operation:
+These are the modes of operation:

-1. When power is applied to the control (L1-L2) and the operating control circuit is closed (L1-3), the purge period begins
+1. When power is applied to the control terminals (L1-L2) and the operating control circuit is closed (L1-3), the purge period begins, and the firing rate motor is sent to the Hi Fire Purge position.
+If the Check-Run Switch is moved to the Check position before the open damper 30 second purge period ends, the control displays: